lark-max/DataSplittingAlgorithm/README.md

 `"I"`: This is a list of input vectors.
 In the field of hydrological models, there are rainfall (P), evapotranspiration (E), rainfall with a lag of N days (Pn), and so on.
 There can be multiple input vectors separated by a Tab '\t'(i.e., the Tab key)
 `"O"`: This is the output vector, which corresponds to the runoff Q in the hydrological domain

-`How to run`: You can specify only the most basic parameter: inputFileName; Whether "I" is included in the partition calculation; splitting method
+`How to run`: You can specify only the most basic parameter: inputFileName; Whether "I"(i.e., the input vectors) is included in the partition calculation; splitting method
 example:
-`Win:DataSplittingAlgorithm.exe data.txt false SOMPLEX`
+`Windows:DataSplittingAlgorithm.exe data.txt false SOMPLEX`
 `Linux: ./DataSplittingAlgorithm data.txt false SOMPLEX`
 Or you can specify more parameters, as shown below:
 `seed` = argv[4]: Provide seeds for some random methods, default = 1000